Pixelynx/learning/java/newts.md

 ### Variables
 * Variables are declared by their type and a name
+* *Primative Data Types*
     * `int`:
         * Whole numbers
         * Holds positive/negative numbers and zero
         * Does not store fractions or numbers with decimals in them
-    * allows values between -2,147,483,648 and 2,147,483,647, inclusive (???)
+        * allows values between -2,147,483,648 and 2,147,483,647, inclusive
+    * `double`:
+        * Can hold decimals
+        * Can hold very large and very small numbers
+    * `boolean`:
+        * Booleans are declared by using the keyword `boolean` before the variable name
+    * `char`:
+        * Can hold any character
+        * Character must be surrounded by single quotes